catieslaughts/quantum_wavepacket_sim/README.md

 #### Custom:

 Should the user want to study the effects of a different potential shape on the movement of a quantum wavepacket, the option exists to hard-code their own.
 Where marked in QM_wavepacket_model.py (around line 80), simply set the variable pot equal to some array of equal length to x_pos.
-By default and as an example, we have input a sine wave potential here
+As an example, we have input a sine wave potential here